rebcabin/algorithmica/content/english/hpc/algorithms/matmul.md

 In this case study, we will design and implement several algorithms for matrix multiplication.

-We start with the naive "for-for-for" algorithm and incrementally improve it, eventually arriving at a version that is 50 times faster and matches the performance of BLAS libraries while being under 40 lines of C.
+We start with the naive "for-for-for" algorithm and incrementally improve it, eventually arriving at a version that is 50 times faster and matches the performance of BLAS libraries, while being under 40 lines of C.

 All implementations are compiled with GCC 13 and run on a [Zen 2](https://en.wikichip.org/wiki/amd/microarchitectures/zen_2) CPU clocked at 2GHz.